KhronosGroup/OpenXR-CTS/changes/conformance/mr.2094.gl.md

-Fix invalid handle error on `xrEnumerateBoundSourcesForAction` in multithreaded test.
+Fix: Resolve invalid handle error on `xrEnumerateBoundSourcesForAction` in multithreaded test.